Indian wolf: Attacks on humans

 Indian wolves have a history of preying on children, a phenomenon called "child-lifting".
-In 1878, 624 people were killed by wolves in Uttar Pradesh, and 14 others were killed in Bengal.
+In 1878, 624 people were killed by wolves in Uttar Pradesh, and 14 were killed in Bengal.
 In 1900, 285 people were killed in the Central Provinces.
 Between 1910 and 1915, 115 children were killed by wolves in Hazaribagh, and 122 were killed in the same area in 1980–1986.
 In Jaunpur, Pratapgarh and Sultanpur in Uttar Pradesh, wolves killed 21 children and mauled 16 others from March 27, 1996, to July 1, 1996.
 Between April 1993 and April 1995, five wolf packs attacked 80 children, 20 of whom were rescued, in Hazaribagh, West Koderma and Latehar Forest Divisions.
-The children were taken primarily in the summer period in the evening hours, and often within human settlements.
+The children were taken primarily in the summer during the evening hours, and often within human settlements.

 In Iran, wolf attacks have been reported for millennia.
 As with India, many cases of wolves making off with small children have been reported.
 Adults have been attacked on occasion, including an incident in which a policeman was killed and partially eaten by three wolves after dismounting from his horse to relieve himself.
 On January 2, 2005, in the village of Vali Asr, near the town of Torbat Heydariya, northeastern Iran, a wolf pack attacked a homeless man in front of witnesses.
 Although the police intervened, the man died of his wounds.